On Future: Words and Images

 Aug 23rd - Sep 19th, 2018

-The artwork showcased diverse representational and conceptual explorations of a study that aimed to quantify how easily words create mental imagery in the mind of a subject.
-The Toronto Word Pool (TWP) Norms for Imagery, Concreteness, Orthographic Variables, and Grammatical Usage for 1,080 words (1982), by Michael Friendly (York University) and Patricia E. Franklin (University of Toronto), David Hoffman (York University) and David C. Rubin (Duke University), measured the levels of concreteness and abstraction of a collection of common English words frequently used in studies of verbal learning, memory, and psycholinguistics.
+The exhibit showcased diverse representational and conceptual explorations of a study that aimed to quantify how easily words create mental imagery in the mind of a subject.
+The Toronto Word Pool (TWP) Norms for Imagery, Concreteness, Orthographic Variables, and Grammatical Usage (1982), by Michael Friendly (York University) and Patricia E. Franklin (University of Toronto), David Hoffman (York University) and David C. Rubin (Duke University), measured the levels of concreteness and abstraction of a collection of common English words frequently used in studies of verbal learning, memory, and psycholinguistics.
 The researchers observed that while some words "arouse a sensory experience such as a mental picture or sound very quickly and easily", others did so "with difficulty after a long delay or not at all”.

 "On Future: Words and Images" investigates the ways in which varying starting points reflect on a constant concept: the future, inevitable for all people, animals, buildings, memories and all other man-made and natural things.